-- None-commercial organisations such as community interest companies, charities or independent trade unions, who are permitted to carry on reserved legal activities under section 23(2) of the Legal Services Act.
+- Non-commercial organisations such as community interest companies, charities or independent trade unions, who are permitted to carry on reserved legal activities under section 23(2) of the LSA.

 In addition, a lawyer may be able to offer reserved legal services on their own account without additional authorisation.
 This is permitted under our rules for solicitors who are SRA-regulated freelance solicitors.
 More information about this can be found in our guidance on 'Preparing to become a sole practitioner or an SRA-regulated freelance solicitor'.
 Further exemptions can be found in Schedule 3 to the LSA, but they are very specific.

 If your business only provides non-reserved legal services, it does not need to be authorised.
 However, you can still have your business authorised if you choose to.

 There are a variety of reasons why such businesses may choose to be authorised.
 For example, you may want to reassure clients that your practice has the protections that arise from being authorised by us, such as the requirement to have a specific level of indemnity insurance.